the-c0d3r/buffer-overflow/README.md

-  --msf MSF             metasploit framework directory to use --noreceive           use if the program doesn't send an initial response on connect --newline             add newline character to the end of the sent data
+  --msf MSF             metasploit framework directory to use --noreceive           use if the program doesn't send an initial response on connect --newline             add newline character to the end of the sent data --step STEP           step increment for fuzzing, default 100, try increasing if EIP is not overwritten
 ```

+Note: there will be some edge cases where the application crashes, but the EIP is not overwritten with 0x41.
+In this kind of case, try increasing the `--step` value to cover the gap between crashing offset and EIP overwriting offset.

 ![](screenshots/1.png)